evrencoskun/TableView/README.md

 ### 2. Enable selection on the TableView

-To enable selection, you have to enable selection for the TableView
+To enable selection, you have to make your `TableView` selectable:
 ```java
 mTableView.setSelectable(true);
 ```

 ### 3. Multi-selection and Shadows

-You can enable multi-selection thanks to the SelectionHandler:
+You can enable multi-selection through the `SelectionHandler`:
 ```java
 mTableView.getSelectionHandler().setMultiSelectionEnabled(true);
 ```

-You can also enable/disable Shadows thanks to the SelectionHandler:
+You can also enable/disable Shadows through the `SelectionHandler`:
 ```java
 mTableView.getSelectionHandler().setShadowEnabled(true);
 ```